A recipe or content index is a great way to organize your blog posts so visitors can quickly browse your content.

 Select a criteria from the Group By drop-down menu.
 The criteria displays as the headings for your index.
 Select Month or Year to organize your index chronologically or Tag or Category to organize it by subject matter.

 For more detailed steps, visit Using the Archive Block.

 To create a more visual index, use a Summary Block.

-On the new page, click an Insert Point and then add the Summary Block.
+On the new page, click an insert point and add the Summary Block.

 Note: Summary Blocks are available in Wall, Carousel, List, and Grid designs.
 You can start with any design and modify the block later.

-In the Summary Block Editor, select your blog page.
+In the Summary Block Editor, click your blog page.

 Click the Layout and Display tabs to customize the Summary Block's design, the number of posts, and information displayed.
 Unlike the text-only Archive Block, Summary Blocks can display thumbnail images and excerpts for each blog post.

 For more detailed steps, visit Using Summary Blocks.